ska2342/detour/README.md

       ([(control \,)] . detour-back))

 Internally, a register is used to store the position.
 If you manually set this register, these functions will not work.
+Should you want to change this register (for example if it conflicts with another package), customize the variable `detour-register`.

 # License